fkloosterman/bitbucket-migration/docs/reference/cli_reference.md

 ### CLI Efficiency
 - Use `migrate --dry-run` first to validate your setup
 - Run scripts during off-peak hours for large repositories
-- Use `--use-gh-cli` for repositories with many attachments
 - Keep the `attachments_temp/` directory until migration is verified

 ### Error Recovery